 Archway Insurance Ltd. is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
-Each shareholder has equal ownership and invests a one-time cash capitalization of $36,000.
-Each share is broken-out into two categories, $35,900 for a redeemable preference share, and $100 for a single common share.
-Each shareholder represents a single and equal vote on Archway Insurance Ltd.'s Board of Directors regardless of premium size.
+Each shareholder has equal ownership and makes a one-time cash contribution.
+Each shareholder appoints one director with a single and equal vote on Archway Insurance Ltd.'s Board of Directors regardless of premium size.

-Each Archway Insurance Ltd. members' premiums are developed annually through the use of an actuarially determined loss forecast.
-To develop a member's annual premium, each member’s previous five-year loss history is collected and the data is then trended and developed by Archway Insurance Ltd.'s actuarial service provider.
-They then produce what they believe a member’s predictable losses will be, plus what should be allocated for shock losses above $125,000.
-Operating costs for the program such as excess reinsurance, policy issuance, claims service, brokerage, administration, etc. are calculated and allocated for each member.
-Finally, a member’s loss fund and allocated share of operating costs are added together, producing their premium for each year.
-The intent of the Archway Insurance Ltd. premium calculation formula is that each member generally pays a premium expected to fund for its ultimate losses while allowing for risk sharing and risk shifting amongst the entire membership for shock losses.
-Because each member is expected to pay their own losses, up to a reasonable level, a member can be billed additional premium up to a predetermined amount should their losses exceed expected levels.
+Each Archway Insurance Ltd. members' premiums are developed through the use of an actuarially determined loss forecast.
+The actuary uses each member’s own loss history to determine appropriate funding for expected losses.
+Net premium is allocated to each member until losses are paid.
+The loss funding, derived from the actuarial forecast, is broken out into two categories by the actuary known as the "A & B" Funds.
+The "A" Fund pays for the first $125,000 of any loss and the "B" Fund contributes to the remainder of the Company's loss layer up to $400,000 total per occurrence.
+Operating costs for the program, such as excess reinsurance, policy issuance, claims service, brokerage and administration, are also calculated and allocated to each member.
+Finally, a member’s loss fund and operating costs are added together, producing their premium for each year.
+The intent of the Archway Insurance Ltd. premium calculation formula is that each member pays a premium to fund for most of its ultimate losses while allowing for risk sharing and risk shifting amongst the entire membership primarily for shock losses.
+Because each member is expected to pay their own losses, subject to certain formula limits, a member can be billed additional premium up to a predetermined amount should their losses exceed expected levels.

-Purchasing both specific and aggregate excess insurance protects Archway Insurance Ltd. and its members.
-Specific excess reinsurance protects the captive against a single catastrophic loss.
-The aggregate excess protects the captive against a high number of frequency losses that fall within Archway Insurance Ltd.'s retained limit.
-Combined, these coverages provide Archway Insurance Ltd. members with the comfort of a loss "cap" at a predetermined level for each policy year.
-The "maximum" premium payable by a member is generally two times the A Fund, plus the B Fund, plus Operating Costs.
-The concept is based upon controlling the predictable losses and reinsuring away the unpredictable losses.
+Purchasing both specific and aggregate excess insurance helps protect Archway Insurance Ltd. and its members.
+Specific excess reinsurance protects a captive against a single catastrophic loss.
+The aggregate excess protects a captive against a high number of frequency losses that fall within the captive's retained limit.
+Combining these coverages provides captive members an expected maximum at a predetermined level for each policy year.
+The amount of excess aggregate insurance purchased by Archway Insurance Ltd. is determined annually by its Board.
+The captive concept is based upon controlling the predictable losses and reinsuring away the unpredictable losses.